 - proper placing of the load.
-A rule of thumb: keep bow as light as possible. - adjusting the engine's trim angle control and great heeling angles in a high sea.
+A rule of thumb: keep bow as light as possible. - adjusting the engine's trim angle

 The combination of the right operational position with the right speed also make driving in rough water more comfortable and safer.